Remiswl/Paint/README.md

 #Paint

-Ce clone de Paint a été programmé en JavaScript et canvas HTML
+A clone of Paint created with JavaScript and HTML Canvas.
+The site was made in the frame of my training in 3W Academy.

+##Launch
+To launch the site, open ardoise.html.

+##Comments
+**The website is not responsive.